Resources for Library Services to Older Adults

 WebJunction, the continuing education platform OCLC created, has a landing page for services to older adults.
 There you can access recordings of past webinars, sign up for upcoming ones, and read articles.

-Explore these guidelines from nationally recognized organizations for tips to begin or add to your older adult library programs.
+Explore these guidelines and research publications for tips to begin or add to your older adult library programs.

 Keys to Engaging Older Adults